 No, we cannot automatically issue bills to a third party.
 All statements are sent via email to students at their University of Leeds email address.
 This is because our contract is with the student and nobody else.
 You can gain access to financial information with their permission by requesting their PIN.
 Find out how students can allow a third party to contact us on their behalf.

 The Student Loans Company have got my household income wrong.
 What should I do?

 If you believe the Student Loans Company have assessed your household income incorrectly, you can request a reassessment.
 Contact details can be found on the Student Finance pages of the Government website.

 How much should my child budget for each week?

 Can you send me a Council Tax Exemption certificate or a Registration Confirmation Certificate for my son or daughter?

 Students need to apply for their own certificates due to legislation under the Data Protection Act.
 Students can apply online for a Council Tax Exemption certificate or Registration Confirmation Certificate, or in person at the Student Services Centre counter.

-Student Finance (SF) know that during the COVID-19 lockdown period, parents may have been furloughed, had working hours reduced or have maybe lost their job entirely.
+Student Finance (SF) know that financial situations can change.
 Do not worry.
 They can account for this situation when they run a financial assessment.
-If this applies to you and there has been a significant drop in your household income since April 2020, SF can use up to date, current income figures.
+If this applies to you and there has been a significant drop in your household income since the previous tax year, SF can use up to date, current income figures.
 This ensures that financial assessments are as accurate as they can be.